samxiaowastaken/aFlieCounter/README.md

 BUGS AND WARNINGS:
 =================================================
-1."查重"can only be used with python,and will cause magic errors in different computers 2.You have to prepare the files before the program is started,or it will crash=(
+1."查重"can only be used with python,and will cause errors in different computers and idk why 2.You have to prepare the files before the program is started,or it will crash=(